jobrouter/typo3-connector/README.md

 ## Introduction

-This is the base extension for connecting JobRouter systems to TYPO3 installations.
+This is the base extension for connecting [TYPO3](https://typo3.org/) installations to [JobRouter](https://www.jobrouter.com/) systems.

 The extension is work in progress - forthcoming extensions rely on this extension and add functionality like synchronising JobData tables or start instances.